liamlaverty/24-days-in-umbraco-docker/README.md

 ![Alt text](./readmefiles/image-1.png)

-# Write some docker and environment files
+# Create Docker and environment files
 We need a few docker files to get the project up and running, and a `.env` file.
 With the exception of `.dockerignore`, these all go in the solution level folder, not inside of the Umbraco project.

 - .`env` Contains your environment variables.
 At runtime, these override any settings in your dotnet appsettings.json files